girgismicheal/Process-Scheduling-Application-Using-QT-framework/README.md

 # PROCESS-SCHEDULING-PROJECT
+**Project Brief**
-•	Developed process Scheduling algorithms(FCFS, Round Robin, Priority Pre-emptive and non Pre-emptive , Shortest job first Pre-emptive and non Pre-emptive).
+- Developed process Scheduling algorithms(FCFS, Round Robin, Priority Pre-emptive and non Pre-emptive , Shortest job first Pre-emptive and non Pre-emptive).
-•	Created GUI using C++ QT framework to take processes data and algorithms then show the order and time taken by each process (Gantt Chart) and Average waiting time.
+- Created GUI using C++ QT framework to take processes data and algorithms then show the order and time taken by each process (Gantt Chart) and Average waiting time.

 #  Background
 ## What is the Process Scheduling?